Soy Balsamic Chicken Thighs with Asparagus

 Place the on the baking pan lined with foil (for easy clean-up afterward).
 I like the flavor comes from the butter but the melted butter can curdle during the refrigeration.
 But it will melt again in the oven so I won’t bother.

 Bake in the preheated 400˚F oven and bake for 30 minutes.
 The chicken should be cooked well.

 Then I added some asparagus to the pan.
 Switch the oven heat from the baking to broil setting.
 Broil for 6-10 minutes until the glaze is formed and the asparagus is roasted.

-Turn the thighs to the other side during the broiling to be glazed evenly.
+During the broiling process, turn the thighs to the other side to glaze evenly.
 Watch carefully!

 Step 3: Coat the Asparagus with the glaze

 Here is the finished dish of tonight’s dinner for my family.
 I just tossed the asparagus to coat with the delicious glaze on the bottom of the pan.

 The chicken in this recipe gets its sweetness and tanginess from balsamic vinegar, and the garlic adds depth and richness to the flavor.